wsams/jbench/README.md

 jbench
 ======
-A simple Java benchmarking utility.
+A simple Java benchmarking timer utility that functions more or less like a stopwatch.

 Usage
 -----